-According to Buckley and Lee (2018), extracurricular activities that include clubs, fraternities and societies have been part of the fabric of higher-level institutions since their origin. significant body of educational research has investigated the impact of these activities on academic performance and the acquisition of discipline complementary skills and competencies.
-In the modern context, driven by forces such as marketization, higher-level educational institutions find themselves competing to attract students based on the lived student experience by offering many types of extracurricular activities.
-There is a need to spread awareness of the positive outcomes of ECA engagement and how to keep a perfect balance between such activities and studies.
-Hence, this study focuses on the impact of ECA on Academic and

-Interpersonal skills to be abreast with the government's policy IR4.0 which stresses the importance of communication and cognitive output.
+According to Buckley and Lee (2018), extracurricular activities that includes clubs, fraternities and societies have been part of the fabric of higher level institutions since their origin.
+A significant body of educational research has investigated the impact of these activities on academic performance and the acquisition of discipline complementary skills and competencies.
+In the modern context, driven by forces such as marketisation, higher level educational institutions find themselves competing to attract students on the basis of the lived student experience by offering many types of extracurricular activities.
+There is a need to spread awareness the positive outcomes of ECA engagement and as how to keep a perfect balance between such activities and studies.
+Hence, this study focuses on the impact of ECA on Academic and Interpersonal skills to be abreast with government's policy IR4.0 which stresses on the importance of communication and cognitive output.